swardana/javaee-example/README.markdown

 * `@stateless`: is EJB which is manage our transactional in jpa, we don't need to manage transaction, commit, rollback. etc.
 * Watchout using `@SessionScope` in JSF, make sure to use from `javax.enterprise.context.SessionScoped`
 * `@Model`: is a stereotype for @Named & @SessionScoped in JSF
+* Wildfly App Server as default using SLF4J for logging implementation, so in pom.xml made SLF4J scope as provided

 ## References